TopiasHarjunpaa/C4AI/documentation/instructions.md

 Main menu will be shown after game has launched.
 There are following options:
 1. Start new game by pressing the key `N`
-2. Open game settings by pressing the key `L`
+2. Open game settings by pressing the key `S`
-3. Avata asetusvalikon painamalla näppäimistöllä kirjainta `S`
 4. Exit the game by pressing the key `ESC` or the closing icon at the top-right of the screen.

 <img src="https://github.com/TopiasHarjunpaa/C4AI/blob/main/documentation/pictures/C4AI_main_menu.png" width="700">